 GDASS is committed to protecting and respecting your privacy.
 We think it’s extremely important to keep any personal information we have about our customers secure and confidential.

 How we use your information

 Why we collect and use your information

 GDASS is a data processor on behalf of Gloucestershire County Council.
-GDASS is delivered by GreenSquareAccord (Accord Housing Association Limited).
-GDASS uses your information for the provision of domestic abuse perpetrator services within the county.
+GDASS is delivered by GreenSquareAccord Limited.
+GDASS uses your information for the provision of domestic abuse support services within the county.